 Once you’re done customizing everything as per your liking, you can jump right into a game and have fun playing PUBG Mobile on your PC.
 Do note that in order to keep the playing field level, players using an emulator will only be matched with other players using an emulator and even though the game allows you to enter matches with your friends who are playing on mobile devices, your friends might find themselves at a significant disadvantage going against players using a keyboard and mouse.

-Play PUBG Mobile on Your PC and Grab That Chicken Dinner
+Play PUBG Mobile on PC and Grab that Chicken Dinner

 Well, that rounds up how to play PUBG Mobile on your PC.
-The Tencent Gaming Buddy is undoubtedly the best emulator to run PUBG Mobile out there and even though there are a couple of other popular Android emulators like Bluestacks and Nox, they don’t offer the same relatively fluid gameplay experience you’d get with the Tencent Gaming Buddy.
-If you’re gonna be using other emulators, you might also experience some issues with the controls and the control mapping, so it’s best that you stick with the Tencent Gaming Buddy if PUBG Mobile is all that you wish to play.
-The other emulators might be better off for some other games, but they aren’t good for playing PUBG Mobile.
+The Tencent Gameloop emulator is undoubtedly the best emulator to run PUBG Mobile out there and even though there are a couple of other popular Android emulators like Bluestacks and Nox, they don’t offer the same fluid gameplay experience you’d get with the Tencent Gameloop.
+You can also try playing PUBG Lite, if your major reason for playing PUBG Mobile is an old PC.
+PUBG Lite doesn’t require powerful hardware and can run even on lower-end PCs.

 So, now that you know how to play PUBG Mobile on PC, do you think you’ll be able to improve your gameplay and ranking in the game?
-Share your experiences with the Tencent Gaming Buddy in the comments down below and in case you face any issues, we’ll do our best to offer solutions to whatever problems you might face while running PUBG Mobile on your PC.
+Share your experiences in the comments down below and in case you face any issues, we’ll do our best to offer solutions to whatever problems you might face while running PUBG Mobile on your PC.